jram860/BELLA-RCF-Stack/README.md

-# LBNL Diagnostic Validation in Geant4
+# BELLA RCF Stach Diagnostic Validation in Geant4

 This program is a flexible, semi-automated calorimeter "calibration" experiment, where the dose depth and Bragg Curve may be calculated over a range of monoenergetic pencil beams.